All Episodes

 I also think the scope of the FISA is very important.

-I mean, are are we going to see more of those calls?
+I mean, are we going to see more of those calls?

 Yeah, I agree.

-Where John, if you had the look into your crystal ball, and maybe based on a little bit of where you know your investigation is going uh in the future, where do you see it?
+John, if you had to look into your crystal ball and maybe based on a little bit of where you know your investigation is going in the future, where do you see it?

 Yeah, I think Sarah has it exactly right.

-Apps in a bombshell last piece of evidence coming in, finding some magical connection between Trump and Russia.
+Absent a bombshell, last piece of evidence coming in, finding some magical connection between Trump and Russia.

-What I think this is all going to turn on is what has happened over the last six years to allow super secret intercepts by the NSA and FBI uh FISA wire taps to end up in and in hands where it can get leaked so easily.
+What I think this is all going to turn on is what has happened over the last six years to allow super secret intercepts by the NSA and FBI FISA wiretaps to end up in hands where it can get leaked so easily.

 I think that's going to become the storyline.

-And I think uh uh Democrats and Republicans alike are sort of concerned about what they're hearing in these private briefings about who had access to transcripts, who had access to unredacted Americans' intercepts.
+And I think Democrats and Republicans alike are sort of concerned about what they're hearing in these private briefings about who had access to transcripts, who had access to unredacted Americans' intercepts.

-And I think when we get to the bottom of that question, we're gonna learn a little bit more about privacy and civil liberties and maybe the the loss of some privacy that we've got.
+And I think when we get to the bottom of that question, we're going to learn a little bit more about privacy and civil liberties and maybe the loss of some privacy that we've got.

 Well, Trey Gowdy got very specific answers on very specific names, maybe with the exception.

-Uh so that would tell me that if this all got leaked out, I mean, how do you how do you determine where the leaks come from?
+So that would tell me that if this all got leaked out, I mean, how do you determine where the leaks come from?

-And why didn't the FBI director admit those leaks were going on when he admitted the FBI was probing, you know, Russia Trump associate links, which by the way, you and all all three of us has been have been reporting now for almost two weeks.
+And why didn't the FBI director admit those leaks were going on when he admitted the FBI was probing Russia Trump associate links, which, by the way, you and all three of us have been reporting now for almost two weeks.

 Yeah, I think that's right.